 There must be accurate analysis and critical reporting of results (Schafer et al, 2001).

 The American Urological Association (AUA) and the Society of Urodynamics, Female Pelvic Medicine and Urogenital Reconstruction (SUFU) have published guidelines on urodynamics in adults and offer further guidance for appropriate use of UDS “to assist the clinician in the appropriate selection of urodynamic tests following an appropriate evaluation and symptoms characterization.”
-Their guidelines offer standards, recommendations, and options for the use of these studies in patients with stress-induced urinary incontinence and prolapse, overactive bladder, urgency urinary incontinence, and mixed ...
+Their guidelines offer standards, recommendations, and options for the use of these studies in patients with stress-induced urinary incontinence and prolapse, overactive bladder, urgency urinary incontinence, ...